 If the Administrative Agent receives from Celestica or a Canadian Designated Subsidiary a Drawdown Notice or a Rollover Notice or a Conversion Notice requesting an Advance or a Rollover or a Conversion into a Bankers' Acceptance Advance, the Administrative Agent shall notify each of the Lenders, prior to 11:30 a.m.
 (Toronto, Canada time) on the first Banking Day prior to the date of such Advance, of such request and each Lender's Main Facility Rateable Portion of such Advance except that, if the Face Amount of a draft which would otherwise be accepted by a Lender would not be Cdn.\$ 100,000, or an integral multiple thereof, such Face Amount shall be increased or reduced by the Administrative Agent in its sole and unfettered discretion to the nearest integral multiple of Cdn.\$ 100,000.
 Each Lender shall, not later than 11:30 a.m.
-(Toronto, Canada time) on the date of each Advance by way of Bankers' Acceptance under the Facility (whether in respect of a Drawdown or pursuant to a Rollover or Conversion), accept drafts of such Borrower who has delivered such Drawdown Notice, Rollover Notice or Conversion Notice which are presented to it for acceptance and which have an aggregate face amount equal to such Lender's Main Facility Rateable Portion of the total Advance being made by way of Bankers' Acceptances on such date.
-With respect to each Drawdown of or Rollover of or Conversion into Bankers' Acceptances, each Lender shall not be required to accept any draft which has a Face Amount which is not an integral multiple of Cdn.\$ 100,000.
+(Toronto, Canada time) on the date of each Advance by way of Bankers' Acceptance under the Facility (whether in respect of a Drawdown or pursuant to a Rollover or Conversion), accept drafts of such Borrower who has delivered such Drawdown Notice, Rollover Notice or Conversion Notice which are presented to it for acceptance and which have an aggregate face amount equal to such Lender's Main Facility Rateable Portion of the total Advance being made by way of Bankers' Acceptances and which have an aggregate face amount of or Conversion into Bankers' Acceptances, each Lender shall not be required to accept any draft which has a Face Amount which is not an integral multiple of Cdn.\$ 100,000.
 Subject to this Section and Section 2.3, each Lender shall purchase its Main Facility Rateable Portion of any Bankers' Acceptances.
-Concurrently with the acceptance of drafts of such Borrower as aforesaid, each Lender shall make available to the Administrative Agent shall, upon fulfilment by such Borrower of the conditions set out in Section 6.2 or Section 6.3, as applicable, make such Notional BA Proceeds available to such Borrower on the date of such Advance by crediting the Designate year of 365 days or 366 days in the case of a leap year, equal to the Applicable Margin pertaining to the Canadian BA Rate on the Face Amount of such Bankers' Acceptance or the principal amount of an Acceptance Note, as applicable for its term, being the actual number of days in the period commencing on the date of acceptance of such Borrower's draft or the date of such Acceptance Note and ending on but excluding the maturity date of the Bankers' Acceptance or Acceptance Note.
+Concurrently with the acceptance of drafts of such Borrower as aforesaid, each Lender shall purchase its Main Facility Rateable Portion of the Notional BA Proceeds with respect to such Advance.
+The Administrative Agent shall, upon fulfilment by such Borrower of the conditions set out in Section 6.2 or Section 6.3, as applicable, make such Notional BA Proceeds available to suc year of 365 days or 366 days in the case of a leap year, equal to the Applicable Margin pertaining to the Canadian BA Rate on the Face Amount of such Bankers' Acceptance or the principal amount of an Acceptance Note, as applicable for its term, being the actual number of days in the period commencing on the date of acceptance of such Borrower's draft or the date of such Acceptance Note and ending on but excluding the maturity date of the Bankers' Acceptance or Acceptance Note.
 Such acceptance fees shall be non-refundable and shall be fully earned on the first day of the Interest Period of the Acceptance Note.
 Such acceptance fees shall be paid by the Borrower whose draft has been accepted by the Administrative Agent deducting the amount thereof on behalf of the Lenders from what would otherwise be Notional BA Proceeds funded pursuant to Section 4.1.